 El Nido Paradise now offers online booking for your van transfer from Puerto Princesa to El Nido or for your van transfer from El Nido to Puerto Princesa.
 You can access it through the online booking section.

-If you’re traveling as a group, you can book a private van.
-The cost is around P6,000 in total and you can now reserve your private van online by clicking here for a private van to go to El Nido, or there for a private van going to Puerto Princesa.
+If you’re traveling as a group or prefer the more comfortable option (which we assuredly recommend), you can book a private van.
+The cost is around P6,500 in total and you can now reserve your private van online by clicking here for a private van to go to El Nido, or there for a private van going to Puerto Princesa.

 The Bus: The Cheapest Way (But Is It Really?)